syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/Blink.md

 </th>
 <td>Please check the internet connection and the HTML page is available in the mentioned location.
 <br><br/>
-Please check the HTML file or URL is rendered properly in Chrome browser’s print preview.
+Check the HTML file or URL is rendered properly in Chrome browser’s print preview.
 </td>
 </tr>
 </table>